google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 {{ 'try_sample' | localize_string }}
 {% endlink_sample_button %}

-Notice that microdata and OGP share some markups:
+Notice that microdata and OGP share some markup:

 * `itemscope` is located at `head` tag
 * `title` and `description` are shared between microdata and OGP
 * `itemprop="image"` is using `link` tag with `href` attribute instead of reusing `meta` tag with `property="og:image"`

-Lastly, make sure to validate that your webpage appears as expected on each social sites before publishing them.
+Lastly, make sure to validate that your webpage appears as expected on each social sites before publishing.

 {% endwrap %}